 CMA vs CPA: the difference between CPA and CMA

 For many accounting students, certification is a big question!
 Do I pursue a certification?
 Is it necessary?
 If so, which one?
 What are the benefits to pursuing an accounting CMA vs CPA certification?
+And what is the difference between CPA and CMA?
 Two of the most popular accounting certifications around the world are the Certified Public Accountant (CPA) license and the Certified Management Accountant (CMA) certification.
 Your choice of certification may have a tremendous effect on your future, so it is important to carefully consider the details before making a decision.
 Certification may require a significant investment to acquire in terms of both time and money.

 The good news?
 You don’t have to figure this out on your own, we are here to help!
 Let’s take a look at the differences between CPA and CMA certifications.